-- 1. Buff the repaired area. - Using a paint sprayer, apply slow drying lacquer thinner to the affected area, being careful not to produce runs.
+- 1. Buff the repaired area. - 2.
+Using a paint sprayer, apply slow drying lacquer thinner to the affected area, being careful not to produce runs.
 This action will bring out the gloss and eliminate any halo affect that might have been produced by the repair.
-NOTE: The age and condition of the roof may dictate the need to paint the entire roof.